celestemarieb/portfolio-website/README.md

 ### Target Audience

-This website is designed to showcase my skills, experience and interests.
+This website is intended to showcase my skills, experience and interests to like-minded folk.

-### Tech Stack (e.g. html, css, deployment platform, etc)
+### Tech Stack

 HTML
 CSS
 Deployment Platform : Github Pages

-/discuss not using javascript
+### Tools

+VSCode
+Figma (design including wireframing)
+Github (version control)
+Github Pages (deployment and hosting)
+Github Projects (project management)
+Coloors (palette construction)

+## Attributions

+Images used on the site are from Unsplash and the following creators: